-Northern North Sea: Rhum Field - Blocks 3/29a, Serica 50% and operator into the Bruce facilities through a 44km pipeline.
+Northern North Sea: Rhum Field - Blocks 3/29a, Serica 50% and operator

+The Rhum field is a gas condensate field producing from three subsea wells tied into the Bruce facilities through a 44km pipeline.
 Rhum production is separated into gas and oil and exported to St Fergus and Grangemouth along with Bruce and Keith production.
 Rhum gas has a higher CO2 content than Bruce gas and so is blended with Bruce gas before leaving the offshore facilities.